Written by Purnima Tulsyan for THE ARTISTS FORUM MAGAZINE

 TWO WINGS: THE MUSIC OF BLACK AMERICA IN MIGRATION

-NEW YORK, NY (March 30, 2019) As narrated by Professor Isabel Wilkerson during the show’s Carnegie Hall world premiere, the Great Migration, consisting of a mass migration of African Americans from the rural South to the urban North and West between the end of Reconstruction and the 1970s, was one of the most important, and yet most under-reported, phenomena of the 20th century¸ whose cultural impacts included, among others, the Harlem Renaissance and the birth, diffusion, and transformation of virtually every American musical form.
+NEW YORK, NY (March 31, 2019) As narrated by Professor Isabel Wilkerson during Two Wings: The Music of Black America in Migration at last night’s Carnegie Hall world premiere, the Great Migration, consisting of a mass migration of African Americans from the rural South to the urban North and West between the end of Reconstruction and the 1970’s, was one of the most important, and yet most under-reported, phenomena of the 20th century¸ whose cultural impacts included, among others, the Harlem Renaissance and the birth, diffusion, and transformation of virtually every American musical form.

 The show, Two Wings: The Music of Black America in Migration, created by Jason Moran (known for the score of Selma, 13th, and Between the World and Me, among other works) and Alicia Hall Moran (known for Black Wall Street and Breaking Ice, among other works), collects music from a variety of genres, from the popular to the avant-garde, that surround the subject, and by juxtaposing them to each other, contextualizes them within the narrative of the Great Migration.
 It has a visual counterpart in the works of Professor Jacob Lawrence (1917, Atlantic City-2000, Seattle), in particular the famous 1941 Migration Series.